U.S. sanctions Chinese firm tied to North Korea's nuclear program

 On Monday, South Korea's JoongAng Daily newspaper reported that China was investigating a top official of the KKBC at its branch in the Chinese border city of Dandong.

+South Korea said on Tuesday it "highly valued" Washington's action against the Chinese firm.

+"By exposing the risks of trade with North Korea, we expect this measure to raise the alarm for individuals and entities in third countries as well as China that are trading with North Korea," South Korea's foreign ministry said in a statement.

-While China is North Korea's sole major ally, it disapproves of Pyongyang's nuclear and missile programs and was angered by its latest nuclear test.
+While China is North Korea's sole major ally, it disapproves of its nuclear and missile programs and was angered by its latest nuclear test.

 Beijing has said it will work within the U.N. to formulate a necessary response, but questions remain as to whether it is willing to agree tough enough steps to force North Korea to abandon nuclear weapons.